Umamusume: Pretty Derby: Anime

-Road to the Top and Beginning of a New Era respectively feature Narita Top Road and Jungle Pocket as its main characters and their rivalries with T. M. Opera O, Admire Vega, Agnes Tachyon, and Manhattan Cafe.
-They are based on events surrounding the Japanese Triple Crown races of 1999 and 2001.
+Road to the Top and Beginning of a New Era respectively feature Narita Top Road and Jungle Pocket in the rivalries that defined their generation of Umamusume, with Narita Top Road facing off against T. M. Opera O and Admire Vega, and Jungle Pocket against Agnes Tachyon, Manhattan Cafe, and Dantsu Flame.
+They are based on events surrounding the Classic races of 1999 and 2001.

 Manga

-Cinderella Gray and its anime adaptation depict the fierce races between Oguri Cap, who transfers from the regional racing scene to the Twinkle Series, and rivals of the previous and next generations that include Tamamo Cross, Inari One, and Super Creek.
-It is based on Oguri Cap's races from 1987 to 1990, during the last years of the Shōwa era and the early years of the Heisei era.
+Cinderella Gray and its anime adaptation depict the races between Oguri Cap, who transfers from the regional racing scene to the Twinkle Series, and rivals of the previous and next generations that include Tamamo Cross, Inari One, and Super Creek.
+The story is based on Oguri Cap's races from 1987 to 1990.

 Star Blossom depicts the races of Sakura Laurel and her peers such as Sakura Bakushin O, Mayano Top Gun, Marvelous Sunday, and Narita Brian, as she aspires to achieve acclaim through defeating Narita Brian and racing at the Prix de l'Arc de Triomphe in spite of her fragile body.
 The story is based on Sakura Laurel's races from 1994 to 1997.

 Video game

-Part 1 of the main story focuses on the efforts of Team Sirius as it flourishes following the retirement of the team's star racer Oguri Cap and its previous trainer.
-The story is based on the races ran by Mejiro McQueen, Rice Shower, Winning Ticket and Narita Brian in the 1990s, while additionally covering Silence Suzuka and Special Week's races in the late 1990s.
+Act 1 of the main story focuses on the efforts of Team Sirius as it flourishes following the retirement of the team's star racer Oguri Cap and previous trainer.
+The story is based on the races run by Mejiro McQueen, Rice Shower, Winning Ticket, Narita Brian, Silence Suzuka, and Special Week in the 1990s.
 A number of supporting characters appear throughout the story including Gold Ship, Biwa Hayahide, and Narita Taishin.

-Part 2 of the main story focuses on the efforts of Team Ascella and the journeys of Tiara Umamusume, who are characters based on racemares.
-The story is based on the races ran by racemares Rhein Kraft, Cesario, and Fusaichi Pandora in the mid-2000s, and features a supporting cast such as King Halo, Air Messiah, and Daring Heart.
+Act 2 of the main story focuses on the efforts of Team Ascella and the journeys of Tiara Umamusume, who are characters based on racemares.
+The story is based on the races run by racemares Rhein Kraft, Cesario, and Fusaichi Pandora in the mid-2000s, and features a supporting cast such as King Halo, Air Messiah, and Daring Heart.